 Driving in Oman does not mean having to contend with various metered zones like in other countries.
 The only thing to be mindful of is that it is prohibited to park in public buildings in Oman.

 Collecting and Returning Your Oman Car Rental

 Arguably the most convenient place to pick up your rental car is at Muscat International Airport when you arrive in Oman.
-Double-check with your rental company to see if there are any conditions that you need to fulfill when you return the car.
+Double-check with your car rental Muscat to see if there are any conditions that you need to fulfill when you return the car.

 For instance, some companies may request that you return the vehicle with a full tank of gas, etc. You may wish to read the small print of each rental company’s policy before committing to a specific company.